MunaEneh/Assignments/README.md

-23rd of September,2022 I started the Zuri training cohort  as a Fullstack (Frontend and Python)trainee.
+23rd of September,2022 I started the Zuri training cohort II as a Fullstack (Frontend and Python) development trainee.

 This repo consists of my week 3 to 5 projects during the training.